Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 14. Spicy Pork

-Carne Enchilada, a spicy marinated pork dish, is a traditional taco filling all over Mexico.
-Adjust the level of heat by adding or subtracting chili powders in the recipe.
-You could also try this with chicken, though it has a tendency to be drier.
+Carne Enchilada, a spicy, marinated pork dish, is a traditional taco filling throughout Mexico.
+Adjust the level of heat by adding or subtracting chili powder in the recipe.
+You could also try this with chicken, although it tends to be drier.

 Recipe: Food Network